wjlgood/MC-YOLO/README.md

 - Preserved feature fusion capability to maintain detection performance for both large and small targets.
 - Dataset: 3000+ UAV-captured insulator images with complex backgrounds.

+## 📜 Acknowledgements
+This project is based on the [Ultralytics YOLOv8 official repository](https://github.com/ultralytics/ultralytics).

 ## 📁 Repository structure